Capaldi Research

 Friend, colleague, scholar Nick Perez from Texas A&M brought his field geology course out to Boulder City, NV.
 I helped co-lead them through some of my favorite spots at the Great Unconformity, Sevier thrust belt, and Colorado River Extensional Corridor to create some of their first geologic maps.

-Congrats Plonka
+Congrats Plonka!

 December 2022

 Zoey finished her masters thesis and graduated this winter.
 Now she’s off to the gold mines.
+Update: she is now off to the Arizona Geological Survey.

 Didi sampling Cretaceous pluton that underlies the conglomerate deposits.